kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 <h6 id="foot1">(1) Render to hydrate</h6>

 For event listeners to be added the runtime needs to find the elements first.
 Many frontend frameworks do this via "rendering" their tree and comparing the result with the markup.
-Therefore **all** the data is hydrated at the start of page load .
+Therefore **all** the data is hydrated at the start of page load.

 <h6 id="foot2">(2) Types</h6>